 How does it ferment?
 (What bacteria are involved?)

 The vegetables soak in a salted brine and ferment by naturally occurring Lactobacillus bacteria, which create lactic acid.
-The acid lowers the acidity of the vegetables, helping to preserve them (along with the salt and spices).
+The acid lowers the pH of the vegetables, helping to preserve them (along with the salt and spices).

 Kimchi typically ferments more quickly than sauerkraut, because it starts with soaking the vegetables in a salty brine to soften them.